stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Invocations/index.md

 If the target drops to 0 stamina before this curse ends, you can use 1 Action on a subsequent turn of yours to curse a new creature within 90 feet of you.

-Once you use this invocation you can't do so again until you finish a short rest.

 ### Improved Pact Weapon

 <div style="margin-top:-10px;"></div>